 Our largest source of operating cash is cash collected from sales of subscriptions to our customers.
 Our primary uses of cash from operating activities are for personnel expenses, marketing expenses, hosting expenses, data acquisition expenses and allocated overhead expenses.
-We have generated negative operating cash flows and have supplemented working capital requirements through net proceeds from the sale of equity securities and borrowings under our credit facilities.
+In periods in which we generated negative operating cash flows, we have supplemented working capital requirements through net proceeds from the sale of equity securities and borrowings under our credit facilities.

-Net cash flows used in operating activities decreased for the year ended December 31, 2020, as compared to the year ended December 31, 2019 primarily due to \$0.8 million in incremental net loss after reconciling adjustments and certain changes in working capital accounts of \$6.7 million, primarily reflecting increased cash collections from our customers as a result of the increase in customer subscription agreements for our solutions.
+Net cash flows used in operating activities decreased for the year ended December 31, 2020, as compared to the year ended December 31, 2019, primarily due to \$0.8 million in incremental net loss after reconciling adjustments and certain changes in working capital accounts of \$6.7 million, primarily reflecting increased cash collections from our customers as a result of the increase in customer subscription agreements for our solutions.
+Net cash flows provided by operating activities increased in the three months ended March 31, 2021, as compared to the three months ended March 31, 2020, primarily due to an increase of \$3.7 million in incremental net loss after reconciling adjustments and certain changes in working capital of \$5.5 million, which primarily reflected increased cash collections from our customers as a results of the increase in customer subscription agreements for our solutions.